samhuk/ts-npm-package-template/README.md

 5. For information on how to develop on your new codebase, see [./contributing/development.md](./contributing/development.md)
 6. Have fun!

-This template is approximately based off of [ts-pg-orm](https://github.com/samhuk/ts-pg-orm).
-Therefore, feel free to take a look there to see how this template can be expanded upon.
+This template is approximately based off of a mixture of [ts-npm-package-template](https://github.com/samhuk/ts-npm-package-template) and [tree-starter](https://github.com/samhuk/tree-starter).
+Therefore, feel free to take a look at those to see how this template can be expanded upon.

 If you found this delightful, feel free to [buy me a coffee](https://www.buymeacoffee.com/samhuk) ✨